cdukedev/gathering-mia/client/README.md

 ## Project Status

 TO-DO items include
-Build the Backend
 OAuth and user signup
+Create radius for delivery location to block out of range deliveries Once delivery was confirmed add delivery count to the recipient for the week.
+50% complete -- Add tests using Cypress/jest
-Create a way to have the map provide directions within the apps map Give user option between least amount of miles or driving duration for deliveries Give user the option to change the order of deliveries Ensure each delivery was dropped off
+complete -- Create a way to have the map provide directions within the apps map complete -- Give user the option to change the order of deliveries complete -- Ensure each delivery was dropped off complete -- Build the Backend
-Once delivery was confirmed add delivery count to the recipient for the week.
-Add tests using Cypress

 #### Stage of Progress: